asgaardlab/canvas-visual-bugs-testbed/README.md

 ## Prerequisites

 ### Python (v3.4+)
-- Download and install from https://www.python.org/downloads/
-- Run the command `python3 -m pip install ---upgrade pip` to ensure Python's package manager is installed
+Download and install the latest version of Python from [this link](https://www.python.org/downloads/).
+After installing Python, ensure Python's package manager (Pip) is installed by running the command:

+ `python3 -m pip install ---upgrade pip`

 ### Node.js
-- First install Node Version Manager (nvm) using instructions from https://github.com/nvm-sh/nvm
-- Then use nvm to install node (with npm)
+Using the instructions found at [this link](https://github.com/nvm-sh/nvm), first install Node Version Manager (nvm), and then use nvm to install Node and Node Package Manager (npm).

 ## Installation
-~~1) Clone this repo into the test directory of your project~~
-1) Download the latest release at the following link:
+1) Download the latest release from the [releases page](https://github.com/asgaardlab/canvas-visual-bugs-testbed/releases/)
-2) Unzip the folder and place it inside your `test` directory
+2) Unzip the folder and place it inside your test directory
-3) Open the folder and run `./install.sh`
+3) Open the folder in your terminal and run the command `./install.sh`

 *Note: Initial installation may take a long time due to Python dependencies*